Somali-American nears new historic mark with primary win

-State Rep. Ilhan Omar captured the Democratic nomination for Minnesota's 5th Congressional District, defeating a former Minnesota House Speaker and longtime state senator.
+State Rep. Ilhan Omar captured the Democratic nomination for Minnesota's 5th Congressional District on Tuesday, defeating a former Minnesota House Speaker and longtime state senator.
 It puts another notch in the meteoric political rise of a woman who spent her childhood in a Kenyan refugee camp and immigrated to the United States at age 12 before winning her seat in the state House in 2016.

 A Republican has not won the heavily liberal Minneapolis-area congressional seat in many decades, making Tuesday's primary the de facto election.
 The seat opened when Ellison launched a last-minute bid for attorney general, leaving the seat after six terms.

+"This victory belongs to the college interns, the high school interns who showed up before everyone else did, and who left after everyone was gone," she said.

+Omar and Rashida Tlaib — a Palestinian-American who won a Detroit-area Democratic primary in Michigan last week and is running unopposed in November — are poised to become the first two Muslim women to serve in Congress when they're sworn in.

-Omar leaned heavily on her biography to win the race to replace him, positioning herself as the candidate best equipped to counter President Donald Trump in Congress.
+Omar has leaned heavily on her biography, positioning herself as the candidate best equipped to counter President Donald Trump in Congress.
 She defeated former House Speaker Margaret Anderson Kelliher and state Sen. Patricia Torres Ray, among other candidates, to advance to the November election.

 Omar won her state House seat in 2016 after defeating a well-regarded, 44-year incumbent in a Democratic primary.
 She's served just a single term in the House, stuck in the minority and boasting few legislative accomplishments.